AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedRegressionRecommendationModel.md

      -- Forces the model's action to the selected one to make sure the model updates properly.

-    if (not action) then RecommendationModel.previousAction = action end
+    if (action) then RecommendationModel.previousAction = action end

     local action = RecommendationModel:reinforce(playerItemDataPairVector, 0)